lilaceri/girls-data-spotify/README.md

 ### Detailed instructions for google Colab
 1. open spotify wrapped ipynb on this browser
-2. click open in google colab button
+2. click open in google colab button at the top
-3. download the files called "streaming history..."
-4. create a code cell at the top of the page and paste:
-`from google.colab import files`
-`uploaded = files.upload()`
-5. this should open a diaglogue box for you to upload the files you just downloaded
-6.
+3. notebook should run using the provided data on this repo - make sure to run the 3 hidden cells
+4. if you want to use your own data - try to write a function to do this and change the `dfs = get_local_filepaths() to `dfs = your_function()`